Wellthy Clinic offers 1:1 Pregnancy Pilates.

 Second Trimester:

-Avoid Lying Flat on Your Back: As your pregnancy progresses, lying on your back can put pressure on the vena cava (main vein), potentially reducing blood flow to your heart and baby.
+Avoid Lying Flat on Your Back: As your pregnancy progresses, lying on your back can put pressure on the vena cava (central vein), potentially reducing blood flow to your heart and baby.
 Opt for side-lying positions or use pillows for support.

 Limit Prone Positions: Lying on your stomach becomes impractical as your belly grows.
 Avoid exercises that require this position.